 This easy dinner recipe was a big hit at my house and is popular any time of the year, although it makes a great cozy dish when it's chilly outside.
-It's inspired by the traditional "shipwreck stew" or "hobo stew" that was often cooked over an open fire by travelers or workers during the Great Depression.
+It's and old-fashioned recipe that's inspired by the traditional "shipwreck stew" or "hobo stew" that was often cooked over an open fire by travelers or workers during the Great Depression.

 It's called "Shipwreck Casserole" because it's said that the ingredients for this recipe could be salvaged from a shipwreck.
 So, yeah, you're bound to have these ingredients on hand in your pantry, fridge, and freezer!